UniversalDependencies/docs/_sv-overview/specific-syntax.md

 ### Passives

-Swedish has two ways of forming the passive form of verbs, a morphological passive (s-passive) and a periphrastic passive (bli-passive).
+Swedish has two ways of forming passives, a morphological passive (s-passive) and a periphrastic passive (bli-passive).

 ~~~ sdparse
 Han jagades av polisen .